Get your life back with minimally invasive shoulder replacement surgery

 Take a moment to review this guide about our minimally invasive shoulder replacement surgery.
 We want you to be confident about your decision to move forward with surgery, so please do not hesitate to reach out to our team with any questions.

-Step one — your free second opinion with one of our expert doctors
+Step one — Chat with a member of our team!

 You should feel confident about your decision to undergo shoulder surgery, which is why we offer a free second opinion to potential patients.
 Simply send your health and diagnostic information to our team, and then schedule your videoconference with one of our surgeons.
 Our team can walk you through the process of uploading your information and confirming your conference time.